j9t/little-books/manuscript/website-quality-control.md

 Training is an important first step toward successfully implementing quality control practices.
 Training should be understood generally here, for any professional training that teaches people how to produce better work benefits quality, too.
 In that sense, training will not be elaborated on here.

-However, training can also be offered and attended specifically to establish a quality mindset, to improve the associated skills, and to promote tools that measure and improve quality.
+However, training can also be offered and attended specifically to promote attention to quality, to learn about quality-related processes, and to master tools that measure and improve quality.
 (As such, training is also linked to the following points, but won’t be called out again.)

 ### Mindset

 The most important factor when it comes to quality in practice is the mindset.
-The greatest quality initiative is not worth much if it’s not clear to the team and enterprise why quality matters, and how quality is beneficial for them.
-The key to a conducive mindset is communication; a potential trap are rewards.
+The greatest quality initiative is not worth much if it’s not clear to the team and enterprise why quality matters, and how quality is beneficial everyone.
+The key to a quality mindset is communication; a potential trap are rewards.

 #### Communication

-Communication is the primary way to spread and instill a mindset of quality, with quality as the goal and guiding principle.
+Communication is the primary way to spread and instill quality as a goal and guiding principle.

-This communication should sporadically be repeated, but doesn’t need to consist of overt reminders on why quality matters and how it benefits everybody.
+This communication should sporadically be repeated, but doesn’t need to solely consist of reminders on why quality matters and how it benefits everybody.
 If we want to repeat the essence of both answers here, then: Quality is important in order to deliver work that’s good by professional standards and that benefits everyone, because products of quality are easier and more pleasant to consume and work with.

-Communication is, for that reason, important because we all benefit from being reminded of our priorities.
+Communication is, for that reason, important because we benefit from being reminded of our priorities.

 Based on this, communication can now range from bylines in regular team and company communications, thanking everyone for the vigilance to produce good work, to dedicated emails emphasizing the goal and importance of quality.

 #### Rewards

 Rewards, then, are _no_ key for a quality mindset.
 We should avoid rewards.
-Rewards can compel people to participate in quality-related events, but they don’t necessarily compel people to embrace quality (they can have the opposite effect).
-They seem to distract from, rather than point to the message.
+As with any form of extrinsic motivation, rewards can compel people to participate in quality-related events, but they don’t necessarily compel people to embrace quality.
+They can instead have the opposite effect and distract from, rather than point to the message.

-I’ve had some such experiences with international teams, whereby rewards did help draw attention to quality-related initiatives, but they didn’t lead to a better understanding of, or a higher motivation, for more quality.
-What was more effective was communication, notably through managers.
+I’ve had some such experiences with international teams, when rewards helped draw attention to quality programs, but didn’t lead to a better understanding of quality, or a higher motivation to achieve high quality.
+What was more effective was communication, particularly through managers.
 Hierarchy and authority can be facilitators in our quest to improve the quality of our work.

 ### Automation

 Insist on automation.
 Insist—on automation. _Of course_, we’re inclined to say—once we’ve automated all quality-relevant tasks and processes, what’s there to be missed, how could we get anything wrong?
 But we haven’t progressed yet to the point that we’re able to automate everything.
 Our reality is that not enough is being automated, and sensitizing for that is what this very practical recommendation aims at.
 We must automate as much as we can; we must insist on automation.

-We have discussed many tools so far and we’re going to summarize them.
+We have discussed many tools, and we’re going to summarize them.
 Some of the tools are easy to implement and automate, but others, per our goal to automate and _insist_ to automate, require a bit of an effort.
-A discussion on how to write and run automation scripts on different platforms is beyond the scope of this little book, but if you’d like to see what that can look like, check out complementary books like [_Learning Linux Shell Scripting_](https://www.amazon.com/dp/B013WWYVHK/?tag=j9t-21-20), [_Network Programmability and Automation_](https://www.amazon.com/dp/1491931256/?tag=j9t-21-20), as well as [_Learn AppleScript_](https://www.amazon.com/dp/1430223618/?tag=j9t-21-20).
+A discussion on how to write and run automation scripts on different platforms is beyond the scope of this little book, but if you’d like to see what that can look like, check out complementary books like [_Learning Linux Shell Scripting_](https://www.amazon.com/dp/B013WWYVHK/?tag=j9t-21-20), [_Network Programmability and Automation_](https://www.amazon.com/dp/1491931256/?tag=j9t-21-20), or [_Learn AppleScript_](https://www.amazon.com/dp/1430223618/?tag=j9t-21-20).

 ### Enforcement